 - judicial authority.

-In addition to that, the company can also be dissolved if the amount of shareholders’ equity (net worth) has become less than a quarter of the share capital.
-Indeed, when this case arises, the law obliges the partners to decide whether to continue the company’s activities.
+In addition, a company can also be dissolved if the amount of shareholders’ equity (net worth) is less than a quarter of the share capital.
+Indeed, when this case arises, the law obliges the partners to decide whether to continue the company’s activities or not.

-In the limited liability company (SARL), for example, the partners are required to decide whether to continue the company’s operations.
-This decision is taken, moreover, in accordance with the provisions of article 86 of the law 5-96 as supplemented and modified by the laws N°21-05 and N°24-10.
+In the limited liability company (SARL), for example, the partners are required to decide whether to continue the company’s operations or to stop the business.
+This decision is made, moreover, in compliance with the provisions of article 86 of the law 5-96 as supplemented and modified by the laws N°21-05 and N°24-10.
 When the partners do not decide on continuity, this entails the early dissolution of the limited liability company.

 The main steps to follow for a successful dissolution and liquidation of your LLC are the following:

-- To meet in an extraordinary general meeting with as agenda the dissolution of the company, the appointment of the liquidator, the determination of the seat of the liquidation and the effective date of the dissolution.
+- To hold an extraordinary general meeting with as agenda the dissolution of the company, the appointment of the liquidator, the determination of the seat of the liquidation and the effective date of the dissolution.

-- Sign, legalize and register the minutes of the general assembly meeting (GAM);
+- Sign, legalize and register the minutes of the Extraordinary General Meeting (EGM);

-- Fill out the amending declaration of the Commercial Register ;
+- Fill out the amending declaration of the Trade Register ;

 - Publish in a newspaper of legal announcements;